 Language can break barriers: but it can also – even inadvertently – create them.
 Ensure you’re engaging your whole audience and creating a culture of respect with inclusive internal communication.

 Language and communication are some of the most powerful tools we have at our disposal.
 However, even the most subtle changes in how we use them can have a huge impact.

-We now understand that diversity and inclusion are critical to the success of an organization.
-Creating cultures of respect and community where every individual is valued is proven to deliver a multitude of benefits: and getting your internal communication right is crucial.
+We now understand that diversity and inclusion in the workplace are critical to the success of an organization.
+Creating cultures of respect and community where every individual is valued is proven to deliver a multitude of benefits: and getting your internal communications right is crucial.